Gaussian Primitives for Deformable Image Registration: Method

-The next step is to determine the displacement vector for each individual voxel within the images.
-To achieve this, we employ a technique known as linear blend skinning (LBS)~\cite{sumner2007embedded}, which interpolates the transformations of a voxel based on its surrounding Gaussian control points.
-For each voxel, we perform a k-nearest neighbor (KNN) search to identify the $K$ closest Gaussian control points.
-The interpolation weights $w_{jk}$ for voxel $x_j$ and Gaussian $G_k$ are calculated as such:
+The subsequent procedure is to calculate the dense deformation field for the volume.
+Inspiration by $\alpha$-blending~\cite{kerbl20233d}, we introduce the $\alpha$-transformation-blending, which determines the transformations of a voxel based on its surrounding Gaussian primitives.
+Specifically, we perform a K-nearest neighbor (KNN) search to identify $K$ closest Gaussian primitives of voxel $\boldsymbol{x}_j$.
+The blending weights $\boldsymbol{w}_{jk}$ for voxel $\boldsymbol{x}_j$ and Gaussian primitive $\boldsymbol{G}_k$ are calculated as such:

-$T_{k}$ represents a 3 dimensional translation vector of $G_k$, as well as rotation matrix $R_{k}'$, which is defined by $r_{k}' \in SO(3)$.
-The transformed position of voxel $x_j$ is $\hat{x}_j$, which is then is derived by: